Nicholas-A6/data-analysis-project/README.md

 # Data Analysis Project

+## Project Overview
+This project analyzes exoplanet data to uncover patterns and trends in planetary characteristics.
+The analysis demonstrates data cleaning, exploratory data analysis (EDA), and visualization skills using Python, pandas, matplotlib, and seaborn.

 ## Portfolio Version
 The original submission of this project includes unnecessary course information and guidelines.
 A clean, user-friendly version can be found in:
 `/portfolio/exoplanet_analysis.ipynb`